Costa Rican culture

 originated with the traditions of indigenous groups from both Mesoamerica and South America.
 By the time Columbus arrived, there were probably no more than 20,000 inhabitants in the country.
 There were four major indigenous tribes living in Costa Rica, namely the Caribs, Borucas, Chibchas, and Diquis.
 They lived in several autonomous tribes, all with distinct cultures and customs.

 Like much of Latin America, colonization had a huge impact on the history of Costa Rica.
-However, the process was slow.
-It took nearly 60 years for Spanish settlers to make a strong hold of the country.
-Once the process started, the country suffered the effects of European invasion.
-The indigenous population did not have the sufficient numbers to resist the Spanish, and their populations dwindled quickly because of susceptibility to European diseases.
+However, the change was slow-going; it took nearly 60 years for Spanish settlers to make a stronghold of the country.
+Once the process started, Costa Rica suffered the effects of European invasion.
+The indigenous population did not have the sufficient numbers to resist the Spanish, and their numbers dwindled quickly because of their susceptibility to European diseases.

-There was however a short civil war in 1948 was the bloodiest event in 20th-century Costa Rican history, which was the bloodiest event in 20th-century Costa Rican history.
-However, the new government abolished the nation’s army, dedicating the country to democracy and the good of the people.
-Since then, Costa Rica has held 14 presidential elections, the latest in 2006.
+.
+There was, however, a 44-day civil war in 1948, which was the bloodiest event in 20th-century Costa Rican history.
+Interestingly, the new government abolished the nation’s army, dedicating the country to democracy and the good of the people.
+Today, every four years a President is elected along with two Vice-Presidents.